leandropaolo1/leandropaolo1/README.md

 # 👋 Hi, I'm Leandro!

 I am 20 years old and I currently reside in Salt Lake City, Utah.
-I used to live in El Salvador, so I grew a liking to sailing, it sure is fun.
+I used to live in El Salvador, so I grew a liking to sailing and judo.
-I also practice Jujitsu on the side.
-As the saying goes "A healthy body, a healthy mind" (I think that's how the saying goes).
+As the saying goes "A healthy body, a healthy mind".

 ## 🚀 About Me